AugustinWinther/PHYS261/exercise_2/README.md

 \frac{(l - n + 1)_0}{(2l + 2)_0} \cdot \frac{(2 Z r / n)^0}{0!} = \frac{1}{1}\cdot\frac{1}{1} = 1
 ```

-thus we can rewrite new sum as
+thus, we can rewrite the new sum as

 ```math
 \begin{align*}